MicrosoftDocs/visualstudio-docs/docs/data-tools/add-new-data-sources.md

    > [!NOTE]
    > You might need to build the project that contains your objects before the objects appear in the tree view.

-For detailed instructions to complete the wizard, see [Create and configure datasets in the .NET Framework with Visual Studio](create-and-configure-datasets-in-visual-studio.md).
+For detailed instructions to complete the wizard, see [Create and configure datasets in .NET Framework with Visual Studio](create-and-configure-datasets-in-visual-studio.md).

-> [!NOTE]
-> To support drag-and-drop data binding, objects that implement the <xref:System.ComponentModel.ITypedList> or <xref:System.ComponentModel.IListSource> interface must have a default constructor.
-Otherwise, Visual Studio can't instantiate the data-source object and shows an error when you drag the item to the design surface.

 ## Create data source from SharePoint list